alex-piccione/KrakenApiClient/README.md

 Create Limit Order   | Create an order with a specified price                             | List open orders     | List all the open orders                                           | List closed orders   | List all the closed order                                          |
-Withdrawal Crypto    | Withdrawal cryptocurrency to a registered wallet.                  | The _wallet name_ must be registered in advance
+Withdraw Crypto      | Withdraw cryptocurrency to a registered wallet.                    | The _wallet name_ must be registered in advance

 ## How to use it